MDfarazuddin99/Generic_XML/README.md

 # Generic_XML
-Generic program to read an xml file and convert it into a readable format
+Generic program to read an xml file and convert it into csv files.